-Whilst the proposal constitutes inappropriate development it would have only limited harm to the openness of the Green Belt and the case for 'Very Special Circumstances' is sufficient to outweigh harm by reason of inappropriateness.
+It is agreed that the case for 'Very Special Circumstances' is sufficient to outweigh harm by reason of inappropriateness.
 On balance the proposal amounts to Sustainable Development, consequently it is recommended that permission be granted subject to appropriate planning conditions.